GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:500px](images/2021-10-22-02-28-24.png)

 ---
-Let's add a lead line from the pet registration screen to the pet list screen.
+ add a lead line from the pet registration screen to the pet list screen.
 - Select the Register button on the Pet Registration page
 - ADD ACTION -> Link -> Select [Pet List Screen Name You can't register your pets yet because you just added a line (we will do the data registration in the next lecture).
 ![bg right h:500px](images/2021-10-22-02-33-55.png)

 ---
-- Let's also change the destination of the SIGNUP button on the SignUp screen and the LOGIN button on the Login screen from Home to the Pet List screen.
+-  also change the destination of the SIGNUP button on the SignUp screen and the LOGIN button on the Login screen from Home to the Pet List screen.
 ![bg right h:340px](images/2021-10-22-03-52-31.png)

 ---
-- The Home screen that was created by default is no longer needed, so let's delete it!
+- The Home screen that was created by default is no longer needed, so  delete it!
 ![bg right h:480px](images/2021-10-22-03-57-57.png)

 ---
-Let's check the appearance of the Pet List screen.
+ check the appearance of the Pet List screen.
 - Change the Screen Navigation Type of the Pet List screen to Home Screen as you did when you previewed the Pet Registration screen.
 - After logging in with the preview function, you can see the Pet List screen.